 On both ends of the battery tube are O-rings.
 They are lubed and fit well.
 Threads are not annodized except for the one near the bezel.
 The threads run really smooth, so that is nothing to complain about!

 If you are trying to replace the Bezel, lens, or reflector for the Lumintop FW3A, you may be disappointed.
 Why?
 Because the FW3A doesn’t have all those!

-It’s using a matte Carclo 10511 TIR optic to smooth out any artefacts in the beam.
-I chose for the Cree XP-L HI 3D (NW 5000K) since that was the brightest option in a Neutral White tint.
+It’s using a matte Carclo 10511 TIR optic to smooth out any artifacts in the beam.
+I chose the Cree XP-L HI 3D (NW 5000K) since that was the brightest option with a Neutral White tint.
 It’s also available in Nichia 219 Hi CRI, but I just wanted a bit more punch.
 I prefer NW over CW for general use.
 CW is needed to reach maximum output though, and I only have 1 WW (warm white) light in use.
 And it’s currently used as my kid’s bedside flashlight.
 It’s not used often these days, but it’s great for darker areas without ‘hurting’ your eyes, or waking up somebody!

 But here I chose an NW LED!

 This is one of the main characteristics of the Lumintop FW3A.
 Accepting a 18650 battery in a 18350 sized body.
 Amazingly short for this type of light.
 Flashlight manufacturers mainly show dimensions in millimeters.
 Since the body is tapered, it’s kind of difficult to show a “body diameter”.
 If you look at the pictures below, take a look at the difference between the Nitecore MH25GTS and the FW3A

 - Length : 92.5mm / 3.6″